OVERHEAD

 The page variable is set to the root of the page you’re currently viewing, hence why it isn’t called .page since it can’t have a different context (it’s the same reason the now variable has no dot), and it can be used to reliably escape any nesting of functions and partials possible.

-Also, if you find yourself using page.Site like above, you can instead use the site variable (e.g. site.Title).
+If you find yourself using page.Site like in the above example, you can instead use the site variable (e.g. site.Title).